...

 When you’re on the verge of burnout and hear someone say, “Hey, just the person I was looking for!”

+For all the ways you’re trying to protect yourself, you need to know this.
 If you don’t address burnout, you won’t be able to move through it.
-And that means you won’t be able to prioritize new things — such as overhauling your career.
+And that means you won’t be able to prioritize new things — like a career you actually want.

 If this sounds like you, ask yourself: